MatthiasLiszt/discreteCosineTransformOnImages/README.md

 that it was easier to implement and so I decided to do it instead with DCT.

 I read what was available on Wikipedia, StackOverflow, Geeks2Geeks etc. several times and finally I even simplified the code and dropped quantification as used in JPEG.
-I am still curious whether or not a simple one dimensional DCT would do.

 # Issues

 Just trying to read a simple picture ended up in CORS warnings and so I packed the picture file in a js file in a variable instead in base64.

+# Addition

+In the directory **onedim** you can see how a simple one-dimensional DCT is doing.
+There are a lot of squares - probably due to some calculation errors or errors due to floating point arithmetic.
+It seems to be that a one-dimensional DCT could work for pictures.